josephhuang08/pocketmod_converter/README.md

 #### For multiple file inputs
 Create a folder in the same directory and put all pdfs in the folder.
-Simply change the `input.pdf` to your folders name and then the script will convert all pdf files in the folder.
+Simply change `input.pdf` to the folder's name and then the script will convert all pdf files in the folder.

 ## Trouble shooting
-You may run in to an error with PyPDF2 when the pdf contain special characters.
+You may run into an error with PyPDF2 when the pdf contain special characters.
 ```
 unicodeencodeerror: 'latin-1' codec can't encode characters in position 8-11: ordinal not in range(256)
 ```